n89nanda/pretty-pocket/README.md

 - Go to [Pocket Export Link](https://getpocket.com/export)
 - Click on `Export HTML file` which will download a `html` file
 - Move the export file to the same directory as `pretty-pocket`

+# Install

+- Download the correct executable from the [releases](https://github.com/n89nanda/pretty-pocket/releases) for your CPU/OS type
+- Unzip the archive and navigate to the directory in the terminal
+- Run `./pretty-pocket ril_export.html`
+- Note: In MacOS, There may be a systerm preferences pop-up to enable running apps from third-party developers.